 Storytimes occur once a week for eight consecutive weeks.
 Each storytime presents four to five picture books and includes fingerplays and songs.
 Puppets and flannel boards may also be used.
 A safe and accepting atmosphere is created that is conducive to learning, participation and discussion.

 A quality picture book will be given to each child at the conclusion of the eight weeks.

 Children are introduced to new literature through the art of theater and exposed to an alternative way of enjoying stories.
 Each 30-minute interactive story theater presentation is lively, colorful and includes multi-cultural stories and rhymes.
 Costumes, props and a portable set create a vibrant atmosphere for the shows that invite participation.

-The Family Engagement Workshop focuses on the importance of parental involvement as the child’s ‘first teacher.’
+The Parents Take the Lead Workshop focuses on the importance of parental involvement as the child’s “first teacher.”
 Making daily storytimes a habit is discussed and examples of reading material and reading techniques are demonstrated.
-Parents learn how to ‘play’ and use their voices and facial expressions in engaging ways as they read or relate a story.
+Parents learn how to “play” and use their voices and facial expressions in engaging ways as they read and interpret a story.
 Each family will receive a quality picture book to take home to build their home library.